 Allergy and AsthmaHay fever

 Allergy triggers, or allergens, vary depending on the time of year.
 In late summer and early fall, weed pollen (especially from ragweed) and fungal spores are the main culprits.
+In the early spring, tree pollen is the usual cause, and in late spring and summer it's grass pollen that's the problem.
 As well, the specific allergens in the environment will vary with the geographical area.

 So if you're an allergy sufferer, how can you enjoy the outdoors without experiencing unpleasant symptoms?
 Here are a few tips: